C2. Equations and Inequalities

 Ask students the following question:

-4 spinning tops, 4 balls and 2 decks of cards
+4 spinning tops, 4 balloons and 2 decks of cards

-6 kaleidoscopes and 4 card games
+6 kaleidoscopes and 4 decks of cards

 Ask students to suggest a way to represent the contents of the goody bags without using the objects themselves and without using numbers.
 Most students will suggest drawing the objects.
 Continue the discussion to find other possible representations.